IEvangelist/davidpine.net/content/blog/building-a-magic-mirror.md

 ### Voice Commands

 The **Universal Windows Platform** provides two very useful classes, the
-<a href="https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.speechrecognition.speechrecognizer.aspx" target="_blank">`SpeechRecognizer`</a> and the
+{{< url-link "`SpeechRecognizer`" "https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.speechrecognition.speechrecognizer.aspx" >}} and the
-<a href="https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.speechsynthesis.speechsynthesizer.aspx" target="_blank">`SpeechSynthesizer`</a>.
+{{< url-link "`SpeechSynthesizer`" "https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.speechsynthesis.speechsynthesizer.aspx" >}}.
 Leveraging this
 I have built out the ability to talk to my magic mirror, I can ask it things like "what's the weather", "what's my schedule for Wednesday", or even tell it commands like "turn this up".

 ## Microsoft Cognitive Services

 Formally known was "Project Oxford", Microsoft Cognitive Services offers a ton of programming power and you can start using it today for **free**.
 Simply
-<a href="https://www.microsoft.com/cognitive-services/en-us/subscriptions" target="_blank">subscribe</a> and use your subscription key as the argument to the client `.ctor`.
+{{< url-link "subscribe" "https://www.microsoft.com/cognitive-services/en-us/subscriptions" >}} and use your subscription key as the argument to the client `.ctor`.
 The magic mirror makes use of the Emotion API, and corresponding `EmotionServiceClient` from the
-<a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Emotion/" target="_blank">`Microsoft.ProjectOxford.Emotion`</a> package.
+{{< url-link "`Microsoft.ProjectOxford.Emotion`" "https://www.nuget.org/packages/Microsoft.ProjectOxford.Emotion/" >}} package.

 Consider the following: